The Steamy East

 The main Heroes page is fully viewable in this window.
 You can jump to any character by clicking on the name on the menu, or scroll or search for keywords (Ctrl F) within this window.

-Clicking on any link to another page within Steamy East, or to another website, will replace this page on your browser.
+Clicking on any link to another page, whether within Steamy East or on another Yosha Bunko or other website, will replace this page in your browser.
+Use the "Return" key to return to this page.

 Top